 - Career Readiness provides some simple guidelines to make a good impression at a job.
-For details, refer to "Making a Good Impression at That First Real Job." - Chapter Case 2.1 Hotels Market New Comforts Just for Millennials features how hotels are trying to attract Millennials who are poised to become the largest consumer group in U.S. history.
-It focuses on how the hotels keep their young guests who lack brand loyalty interested. - Collaborative Learning Exercises are provided in several areas related to strategic planning and the marketing process-Planning Throughout the Organization, Defining the Organization's Mission and Objectives, Strategic Planning, Formulating a Marketing Strategy, Promotion Strategy and Pricing Strategy, The Marketing Environment, and BCG Matrix. - Video Case 2.2 Synopsis includes an overview of strategic planning and the marketing process at Nederlander.
+For details, refer to "Succeeding in Your First 'Real' Job." - Chapter Case 2.1 Hotels Target Millennials with New Amenities features how hotels are trying to attract Millennials who are poised to become the largest consumer group in U.S. history.
+It focuses on how the hotels keep their young guests who lack brand loyalty interested. - Collaborative Learning Exercises are provided in several areas related to strategic planning and the marketing process-Planning Throughout the Organization, Defining the Organization's Mission and Objectives, Strategic Planning, Formulating a Marketing Strategy, Promotion Strategy and Pricing Strategy, The Marketing Environment, and BCG Matrix. - Video Case 2.2 Synopsis includes an overview of strategic planning and the marketing process at Nederlander Producing Company and its theaters in New York City and other locations.